Google algorithm

 To put it simply: The more backlinks from quality pages you get, the higher is the chance that Google will consider you a high-quality page.

-If you want to learn more about PageRank, read our post on this topic – Google PageRank: What it is and why it’s still relevant for SEO
+If you want to learn more about PageRank, read our post on this topic – Google PageRank: Everything you need to know,

 Furthermore, Google uses a number of spam algorithms that detect low-quality pages trying to rank using spammy black-hat SEO techniques.